SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 ### Container type application permissions

+SPE applications need to be granted container type application permissions by the owner SPE application before they can access containers of the given container type.
 Container type application permissions are granted to SPE applications via [container type registration](/register-api-docuemntation.md).

 |      Permission      |                                                    Description                                                     |
 | -------------------- | ------------------------------------------------------------------------------------------------------------------ |